 To casual fans of dance music, Barcelona-based DJ John Talabot seems to have come out of nowhere.
 The truth is that Talabot has been around long enough to reposition himself in the wide-open field of electronic music.
 On his debut album, in, the producers stylings coalesce into a pulsing and versatile dance release that easily justifies itself as one of the best weve heard so far this year.

 At seven-and-a-half minutes, Depak Ine readies you for the array of influence that Talabot molds together into a cohesive package; fuzzy synths, indistinguishable mutterings, and the curious croaking of frogs and other nighttime creatures somehow make perfect sense, coming together over a disco-infused rhythm.
-Talabot isnt afraid to draw from the more experimental edge, as on the dizzying loops heard in El Oeste, or the unnerving, high-pitched screams featured in “Oro y Sangre.
+Talabot isnt afraid to draw from the more experimental edge, as on the dizzying loops heard in El Oeste, or the unnerving, high-pitched screams featured in Oro y Sangre.
 However, what holds the whole record together are the pop hooks and melodies that coexist among the more introspective standouts.

 Destiny hints toward that up-all-night Barcelona after-party vibe, pulsating somewhere in the back of your throat, while Journeys (featuring Deloreans Ekhi) is the antidote.
-Later, “Last Land” relies on up-tempo strings, and “H.O.R.S.E. finds Talabot playing with a more ambient sound.
+Later, Last Land relies on up-tempo strings, and H.O.R.S.E. finds Talabot playing with a more ambient sound.
 Regardless of the emotion hes conveying, its clear that hes as confident building tension under pop hooks as he is at playing with cut-up or wordless vocals.

 Talabots debut album can be interpreted in many ways, and thats due in large part to the intricate approach he takes. in is, no doubt, a headphones album that will continue to reward the listener over and over as more shadows make themselves known and more textures are uncovered.
 John Talabot has created an intersection of sound that leaves enough for the listener to discover and decode on their own.

-Essential Tracks: “Last Land”, “Destiny”, “Journeys”, and “Depak Ine”
+Essential Tracks: Last Land, “Destiny”, “Journeys”, and Depak Ine